DSpace/dspace-angular/README.md

 -	What are the naming conventions for Angular?
 	-	See [the official angular style guide](https://angular.io/styleguide)
 -	Why is the size of my app larger in development?
-	-	The production build uses a whole host of techniques (ahead-of-time compilation, rollup to remove unreachable code, minification, etc.) to reduce the size, that aren't used during development in the intrest of build speed.
+	-	The production build uses a whole host of techniques (ahead-of-time compilation, rollup to remove unreachable code, minification, etc.) to reduce the size, that aren't used during development in the interest of build speed.
--	node-pre-gyp ERR in yarn install (Windows)
+-	node-pre-gyp ERR in yarn install (Windows)`
 	-	install Python x86 version between 2.5 and 3.0 on windows.
 See [this issue](https://github.com/AngularClass/angular2-webpack-starter/issues/626)
--	How do I handle merge conflicts in yarn.lock?
+-	How do I handle merge conflicts in `yarn.lock`?
-	-	first check out the yarn.lock file from the branch you're merging in to yours: e.g. `git checkout --theirs yarn.lock`
+	-	first check out the `yarn.lock` file from the branch you're merging in to yours: e.g. `git checkout --theirs yarn.lock`
 	-	now run `yarn install` again.
 Yarn will create a new lockfile that contains both sets of changes.
 	-	then run `git add yarn.lock` to stage the lockfile for commit
 	-	and `git commit` to conclude the merge